MCBAP Certifications

 30 total education hours in the IC&RC performance domains required.
 Of those:

-• 4 hours must be in Program Development and Quality Assurance
+• 5 hours must be in Program and Quality Improvements

 Supervision